JuliaKukulies/juliakukulies.github.io/research.md

 title: "Research interests"
 ---

+## Mountain meteorology

+I am studying atmospheric processes in one of the largest mountain regions of the world.
+The Tibetan Plateau and its surrounding mountain ranges are characterized by very complex topography.
+Therefore I am very interested in how topographic barriers affect the atmosphere by modifying wind circulation, temperature, moisture etc. to create quite unique climate conditions.

 ## Interaction between meso-scale and large-scale atmospheric processes

 I am interested in how large-scale processes such as monsoon-driven atmospheric water vapor transport